Summary

 | Scheduled tasks | Via cron/CI (manual setup) | Built-in scheduling feature |

-The simplest way to think about it: Claude Code is for people who live in the terminal; Claude Cowork is for people who live in documents, spreadsheets, and email.
+The distinction may be summarized as follows: Claude Code is for users who work primarily in the terminal; Claude Cowork is for users who work primarily in documents, spreadsheets, and email.

-There is some overlap — both products can access local files, both can perform research, and both can execute multi-step tasks autonomously.
-But the execution environment and target user profile are completely different.
-A software engineer building a web application needs Claude Code.
-A financial analyst building an investment thesis needs Claude Cowork.
+There is some overlap.
+Both products can access local files, both can perform research, and both can execute multi-step tasks autonomously.
+The execution environment and target user profile, however, differ entirely.
+A software engineer building a web application requires Claude Code.
+A financial analyst constructing an investment thesis requires Claude Cowork.

-In fact, many power users will want both.
+Many advanced users will require both.
 A startup CTO might use Claude Code for development work during the day and Claude Cowork for business planning, investor communications, and market research.
-They complement rather than compete with each other.
+The two products complement rather than compete with one another.

 Real-World Use Cases Across Industries

-The best way to understand Cowork’s value is through concrete examples.
-Here are detailed use cases across different professional domains.
+The most effective method of understanding Cowork’s value is through concrete examples.
+The following detailed use cases span several professional domains.

 Research and Analysis

-A market research analyst needs to compile a report on the state of autonomous vehicle regulation across ten countries.
-Traditionally, this would take two to three days of manual research, reading regulatory documents, cross-referencing sources, and building comparison tables.
+A market-research analyst must compile a report on the state of autonomous-vehicle regulation across ten countries.
+Traditionally, this task requires two to three days of manual research, reading regulatory documents, cross-referencing sources, and constructing comparison tables.

-With Cowork, the analyst creates a Project called “AV Regulation Research” and provides instructions: which countries to cover, what regulatory dimensions to compare, the desired output format, and links to key regulatory body websites.
-Cowork then:
+With Cowork, the analyst creates a Project titled “AV Regulation Research” and provides instructions: which countries to cover, which regulatory dimensions to compare, the desired output format, and links to key regulatory-body websites.
+Cowork then performs the following steps:

 - Searches the web for the latest regulatory developments in each country